Sharp stability for Sobolev and log-Sobolev inequalities, with optimal dimensional dependence: Introduction and main results

 \subsection{Strategy of the proofs and outline}

-Let us start with Theorem~\ref{main}.
+Let us start with the proof of Theorem~\ref{main}, concerning the stability of the Sobolev inequality.
 It consists of three main parts.
 The first and second parts deal with nonnegative functions, while in the third part we deduce the inequality for arbitrary functions from that for nonnegative functions.
 The latter argument uses a concavity property of the problem.
 Potentially this argument comes with a loss in the constant, but we show that it does not destroy the $d^{-1}$ behavior that we need to prove Corollary~\ref{logsob}.

 We now discuss the first and the second parts in more detail.
-These two parts correspond to the two ingredients mentioned at the beginning of the introduction, namely to the {\it local analysis} (ii) and the {\it local-to-global} principle (i), respectively.
+These two parts correspond to the two ingredients mentioned at the beginning of the introduction, namely to the {\it local analysis\/} (ii) and the {\it local-to-global\/} principle (i), respectively.
 The region where the local analysis applies is where the quantity $\inf_{\bb\in\mathcal M} \Vert\nabla f-\nabla\bb\Vert^2_{\mathrm L^2(\R^d)}/\Vert\nabla f\Vert^2_{\mathrm L^2(\R^d)}\leq\delta$, while the remaining region will be treated using the local-to-global principle.
-Here $\delta\in(0,1)$ is a free parameter that will be chosen appropriately at the end.
+Here $\delta\in(0,1/2)$ is a free parameter that will be chosen appropriately at the end.
 The crucial point is that $\delta$ can be chosen independently of the dimension $d$.

 The first part of the proof (see Theorem~\ref{unifboundclose} in Section~\ref{sec:close}) is concerned with a nonnegative function~$f$ that is close to the set of optimizers.
 The basic strategy is to expand the quantity $\|f\|_{\mathrm L^q(\R^d)}^2$, with the main term given by this quantity when $f$ is replaced by the closest optimizer~$g$.
 By this choice there will be no linear term in the expansion, and for the quadratic term one uses a spectral gap inequality (Section~\ref{sec:spectralGap}).
 A first version of this argument appears in the proof of Proposition~\ref{firstbound} in Section~\ref{sec:firstbound}.
 Such a naive expansion, however, is not good enough to reproduce the correct $d^{-1}$ behavior of the constant $\mathbf{\mathscr C}_{d,\rm BE}$.
 Instead, a refined argument (Sections~\ref{Sec:Pieces} and~\ref{Sec:Detailed}) is needed where we cut the function $f/g$ in various parts of its range and treat the different parts by \it ad hoc \rm arguments.
 Three different ranges of the function are treated and, while each of these arguments individually is not sufficient, by carefully combining them we obtain the final result.
 We mention that the spectral gap inequality is only used for an $\mathrm L^\infty$-bounded part of the perturbation.